jafudi/flexpair-website/index.md

 ## Carbon dioxide and waste reduction
 - we go beyond the obvious "less business travel" argument
 - no need for a second or third notebook, because Flexpair fully runs in your favorite browser
-- Not so fun fact: Did you know that the production of a notebook until you switch it on the first time produces as much CO2 as driving about 1200 km with your car? 🛢️
+- Not so fun fact: Did you know that the production of a notebook until you switch it on the first time produces as much CO2 as driving about 1200 km with your car?
 - Ubuntu 20.04 LTS with lightweight LXQt desktop requires only 1 GB of RAM (often available for free)

 ## Inclusion through maximum flexibility
 - looks and sexual identity does not matter on Flexpair ⚧️🦄
-- anxiety related to being in front of a camera or among people 🎗️🧘
+- let anxiety related to being in front of a camera or among people not stop you 🎗️🧘
-- made by neurodiverse people for neurodiverse people
 - care for your child and about your career 👶🌡️
 - source your top talent worldwide 🌍🧑🏿‍💻